-The amount of vocabulary you need to take the IELTS can seem like an impossible mountain to climb but if you follow these guidelines you’ll prepare yourself well and get the grades you need.
+The amount of vocabulary you need to take the IELTS exam can seem like an impossible mountain to climb, but if you follow these guidelines you’ll prepare yourself well and be sure to get the grades you need.

 All good English teachers will insist that you speak only English in classes and you should do your best to take this outside of the classroom.
 It’s always tempting to read and speak your native language but try and resist.

 It really doesn’t matter whether you read newspapers, magazines or books but it does matter that you read them in English.
 You may not understand every single word but see that as an opportunity to collect new words.
 The BBC have a great website for English learners which includes a ‘Word of the Day’ and a section on ‘Words in the News’ where you can listen to and read current news reports.

 Do you always carry a notebook?
 If not why not start.
 You don’t have to stop reading to look up a word but you can quickly write it down and look it up later.
 Once you’ve got the definition look at it in context.
 Again try to use an English to English dictionary alongside your translation dictionary.
 Translations can sometimes be inaccurate.
 If you prefer to use technology use your mobile or tablet to record new words and study them when you get home.

 There’s more than definitions in dictionaries.
 You can also see which word form the word fits into, its pronunciation and how to use it.
 The phonemic chart might look like an ancient language to you but using an interactive chart will help you with the sounds.

 There are many ways you can organise your collection of new words for the IELTS exam, and most people have their own method of doing it.
 Many will just write down the word, the translation and the definition.
 Why not take it to another level and also: